*updated with oat milk information August 2022

-We are also doing away with the “measure with this colored container but mark it on your tally sheet as another colored container” strategy for treats in favor of common measurements (e.g. “2 pieces” or “25 morsels”).
+We also discontinued the “measure with this colored container but mark it on your tally sheet as another colored container” strategy for treats in favor of common measurements (e.g., “2 pieces” or “25 morsels”).

-Because many treats and beverages are ingredients in Beachbody recipes, the container counts for those recipes may also change.
+Because many treats and beverages are ingredients in BODi recipes, the container counts for those recipes may also change.

 Why are these changes being made?

-We will be updating the various plans, recipes, and other content on Beachbody On Demand and the Beachbody Blog over the next few months.
-Please be assured that the two systems of treat and beverage measure are interchangeable, so if you are working from a revised program guide but want to enjoy a recipe that measures containers using the old system, it won’t impact your diet negatively.
+Please be assured that the two systems of treat and beverage measurements are interchangeable, so if you are working from a revised program guide but want to enjoy a recipe that measures containers using the old system, it won’t impact your diet negatively.

-Here are genericized lists to cover most Portion Control Eating Plans.
-Customized lists will be featured in updated nutrition guides featured on Beachbody On Demand in the months to follow.
+Here are general lists to cover most portion-control eating plans.
+Customized lists are featured in the nutrition guides featured on BODi.

 Shakeology Bases (once per day)